davidmoten/rxjava2-jdbc/README.md

 Note that databases normally have a limit on the number of parameters in a statement (or indeed the size of array that can be passed in `setArray`).
 For Oracle it's O(1000), H2 it is O(20000).

+Only select statements are supported as of 0.1-RC22, update and callable statement support will be in a later release.

 Non-blocking connection pools
 -------------------------------
 A new exciting feature of *rxjava2-jdbc* is the availability of non-blocking connection pools.